mobilecoinofficial/developer-portal/README.md

 ---
 title: "not required.
 Recommended in quotes to avoid formatting faux-pas.
 A missing title will use the filename starting after the first _ character"
 author: "not required.
 The original author of the page."
+description: "text to be used as the description in meta tags."
 ---
 ```